MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 Take care in this situation to compensate for increased requests and traffic to the remaining cluster.
 A few things to consider:

 - Ensure that network and compute resources are right-sized to absorb any sudden increase in traffic due to region failover.
-For example, when using Azure CNI, make sure you have a subnet that's big enough to support all Pod IP addresses while traffic is spiking.
+For example, when using Azure CNI, make sure you have a subnet that's large enough to support all Pod IP addresses while traffic is spiking.
 - Use the Horizontal Pod Autoscaler to increase the pod replica count to compensate for the increased regional demand.
 - Use the AKS Cluster Autoscaler to increase the Kubernetes instance node counts to compensate for the increased regional demand.